-The New Changes In Visual IVR
+New Changes in Visual IVR

 Let’s re-look at the typical IVR.
-From its simple origins of two or three short menu options, many contemporary IVR systems have grown into highly complex structures with a myriad of tagged-on options and choices and far too frequently presented with long, confusing phrases and anything but exciting voice delivery.
-It is no small wonder that throughout the world, the vast majority of customers have come to resent the ‘dreaded IVR.'
+From its simple origins of two or three short menu options, many contemporary Visual IVR systems have grown into highly complex structures with a myriad of tagged-on options and choices and far too frequently presented with long, confusing phrases and anything but exciting voice delivery.
+It is no small wonder that throughout the world, the vast majority of customers have come to resent the ‘dreaded IVR.’
 In the digitally enabled customer service environment of today, ‘old-fashioned’ IVR simply will no longer be tolerated.

 Although there may be some marginal differences in certain geographies and verticals, the penetration and usage of smartphone technology has already become the de facto communication method for most customers.
-Let’s face it, scanning, swiping and clicking a smartphone screen is today as intuitive and instinctive to many a Baby Boomer as it is second nature to a Generation Z or a Millennial customer.
+Let’s face it, scanning, swiping, and clicking a smartphone screen is today as intuitive and instinctive to many a Baby Boomer as it is second nature to a Generation Z or a Millennial customer.
 Enter Visual IVR.

-By scanning and clicking through a visual IVR smartphone menu, in mere seconds a customer can find either the exact information that they were looking for or they can effortlessly connect with the right agent or service resource.
+By scanning and clicking through a visual IVR self-service menu, in mere seconds a customer can find either the exact information that they were looking for or they can effortlessly connect with the right agent or service resource.
 What’s more, the information that they have perhaps entered in this slick process is relayed to the agent, so there’s no need for the customer to repeat themselves.

 It’s not only on the smartphone screen where visual IVR demonstrates its incredible power to provide optimized customer experiences.
 Visual IVR works equally well on typical web self-service sites.
 Now customers can navigate their way through the visual IVR menu system and route themselves directly to the answers that they need or to the appropriate agent; perhaps with a simple click-to-call or call-back option.
 It just couldn’t get easier.